Majin-Kilane/Active-Directory/README.md

    - Note: If you want an administrator to unlock the account manually, set this to 0.
 12. Click **OK**.
 13. After configuring the settings, close the **Group Policy Management Editor**.
-Group Policy changes will apply automatically, but you can force an immediate update by running the following command:
+Group Policy changes will apply automatically, but you can force an immediate update by running the following command in Poweshell:

 ![gupdatepowershellcommand](https://github.com/user-attachments/assets/9584b35b-d334-4eae-8e7e-d007785327be)